Madagascar 3: Europe's Most Wanted: Music

+Hans Zimmer composed the film's score.

 Madagascar 3: Europe's Most Wanted is the soundtrack of the film scored by Hans Zimmer and was released on June 5, 2012.
 "Afro Circus/I Like to Move It" peaked at 7 on the ARIA Hitseekers Singles chart on the week commencing October 15, 2012.

-In some variations of the soundtrack, "Cool Jerk" is featured in replacement of "We No Speak Americano" by Yolanda Be Cool & DCUP.
-"Sexy and I Know It" by LMFAO was only used in the theatrical trailer, and not included on the soundtrack and was replaced by "Firework" by Katy Perry for the circus.
+In some variations of the soundtrack, "Cool Jerk" is featured in place of "We No Speak Americano" by Yolanda Be Cool & DCUP.
+"Sexy and I Know It" by LMFAO was only used in the theatrical trailer, and was not included on the soundtrack and was replaced by "Firework" by Katy Perry for the circus.
 "Any Way You Want It" by Journey and the instrumental "Watermark" from the album of the same name by Enya were also used, but are not included on the soundtrack.
 "Land of Hope and Glory" by Edward Elgar appears in the track "Fur Power".
 The "Afro Circus" tune is from "Entrance of the Gladiators", by the Czech composer Julius Fučík.

 Video games

 A video game based on the film, Madagascar 3: The Video Game, was released on June 5, 2012.
 The game allows gamers to play as Alex, Marty, Melman, and Gloria as they travel across Europe promoting the circus by performing stunts, circus acts and completing missions.
 It was released to PlayStation 3, Xbox 360, Wii, Nintendo 3DS, and Nintendo DS.
-Published by D3 Publisher, the Wii, Xbox 360, and PlayStation 3 versions were developed by Monkey Bar Games, and the 3DS and DS versions by Torus Games.
+Published by D3 Publisher in North America and Namco Bandai Games in Europe, the Wii, Xbox 360, and PlayStation 3 versions were developed by Vicious Cycle Software under the Monkey Bar Games label, and the 3DS and DS versions by Torus Games.
 The game received negative reviews from critics with Metacritic giving the Xbox 360 version a 45/100.

 A mobile video game, Madagascar: Join the Circus!, also published by D3 Publisher, was released on June 4, 2012, for iPhone and iPad.
 The game allows players to build a circus and play mini-games.
 The game was removed from App Stores on June 16, 2017.